Writing and Publishing My First Novel and the Lessons I Learned.

-While making these corrections, you are editing and even adding more sentences and paragraphs.
-Wow, this is even better this new way.
+While making these corrections, you are editing and even adding more sentences and paragraphs thinking; wow, this part is even better this new way.

-But, don't forget, major changes, even to a paragraph should force you to drop back and go through the Proof-reading process all over again, and if you are still speaking, ask your friend to do their job for you, once again, also.
+But, don't forget, major changes, even to a simple paragraph should force you to drop back and go through the Proofreading process all over again, and if you and your new editor are still speaking to each other, ask your friend to do their job for you, once again.

 Ready to Publish

-Finally, one day, and that day will come, if you persevere, you will publish.
+Finally, one day, and that day will come if you persevere, you will truly be ready to publish.

-To get to that day and publish your book just takes some work, and then you will know you are ready.
+To get to that day and finally publish your book just takes extra and tedious work, and then one day, you will know it is ready to publish.

 You will, on that special day, finally realize that there is nothing else you can do to make your story any better.
 You will just know that it is finally at that point where you cannot contribute any more to the story.